shibisuriya/declarative-gridstack/packages/docs/core-concepts/one-way-binding.md

 });
 ```

-Doing this is not recommanded...
-This might introduce inconsistency in states.

-The correct method of doing this is
+The correct method of updating a widget's dimension is using declarative-gridstack's APIs.

 ```jsx
 const Layout = () => {